martinjoshua/WRF_Singularity/README.md

 sudo singularity build wrf.sif wrf.def
 ```

-#### Download the initialization files for the WRF from NCEP and move to wrf-test/DATA
+#### Download the initialization files for the WRF from NCEP (modify download.sh to change date/time)

 ```
 cd wrf-run
+./download.sh <your e-mail address>
 ```

 #### From the wrf-test directory, shell into the singularity image and mount the GEOG data to /mnt/WPS_GEOG